Scott Winter, Piano

 Scott loves teaching piano to students of a wide variety of ages and with diverse musical backgrounds.
 Providing private piano instruction since 2015, Scott desires to share his love of music and his expertise in piano with his students.
 He believes in an eclectic teaching approach, engaging the student with interesting repertoire, high quality training in technique and artistry, and instruction in music theory and music history.

-In addition to his classical piano training, he has studied jazz piano, composition, pipe organ, harpsichord, Latin percussion, and video/audio production.
+In addition to his classical piano training, Scott studied jazz piano, composition, pipe organ, harpsichord, Latin percussion, and video/audio production.
 He has also done extensive research into the connections between mathematics and music with an emphasis in the theoretical discipline of “musical geometry.”
 His thesis entitled “Geometry in Carl Vine’s Piano Sonata No. 1: The Rhythm Necklace as an Analytical Tool” was defended with distinction in May of 2017.